 S. Ilan Troen, Ben-Gurion University of the Negev / Brandeis University

 Natan Aridan, Ben-Gurion University of the Negev

-Israel Studies 23.3 (Fall, 2018)
+Israel Studies (IUP) 26.3 (Fall, 2021)

 Perspectives on Israel Studies book series published by Indiana University Press on behalf of the Schusterman Center for Israel Studies (Brandeis University) and the Ben-Gurion Institute for the Study of Israel and Zionism (Ben-Gurion University of the Negev).